vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

     --file sample-feed/sample_doc_t5_query.jsonl --endpoint http://localhost:8080
 </pre>

-Now all the data is in place and one can play around with the query interface (Though only searching 1K documents)
+Now all the data is in place and one can play around with the query interface (Though only searching 1K documents).

-View a sample document
+View a sample document:
 <pre data-test="exec" data-test-assert-contains="what is machacado">
 $ curl -s http://localhost:8080/document/v1/msmarco/doc/docid/D1840066 | \
     python -m json.tool
 </pre>

-Do a query
+Do a query:
 <pre data-test="exec" data-test-assert-contains="0.153">
 $ curl -s "http://localhost:8080/search/?query=what%20is%20the%20definition%20of%20business%20law?&ranking=ltr&restrict=doc" | \
     python -m json.tool